kubeshop/botkube-docs/versioned_docs/version-1.13/features/commands.md

 #### Interactive output filtering

 :::info
-Interactive output filtering is only available for the [Slack](../installation/slack/index.md) and [Microsoft Teams](../installation/teams/index.md) integrations that supports interactive messages.
+Interactive output filtering is only available for the [Slack](../installation/slack/index.md) integration that supports interactive messages.
 :::

 :::caution